 How To Make Keto Chocolate Chip Cookies With Coconut Flour

-This section shows how to make coconut chocolate chip cookies keto, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make coconut chocolate chip cookies keto, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Mix cookie dough.
 Combine coconut flour, sweetener, softened butter, eggs, vanilla, and salt in a large bowl.
 Beat with a hand mixer, until uniform.
 (A hand mixer ensures everything mixes well, so there’s no need to mix wet and dry ingredients separately.
 But if you prefer, you can cream the butter and sweetener before adding everything else.)